Making a trip as enjoyable as possible for your dog

 Choose dog-friendly locations to stay

 Your dog will still need his exercise while you're away so choose a pet-friendly location to stay in.
 Dog-friendly hotels often have recreation areas where your dog can burn off a bit of energy or enjoy nice walks close by.
-Otherwise, he'll be bouncing off the walls with energy around bedtime, which doesn't make for a great nights sleep for anyone.
+Otherwise, he'll be bouncing off the walls with energy around bedtime, possibly even having an episode of the zoomies, which doesn't make for a great nights sleep for anyone.

 On a similar note, it’s also important that before travelling that you research accommodation that allows pets.
 If you have a larger dog, make sure the accommodation provider allows larger pets inside.
 Campgrounds and similar places are usually quite good places to look to stay.
 Hotels, motels and fancier accommodation may be less permitting of your pet.